 Parvo is a highly contagious and potentially fatal disease affecting dogs.
 The virus is known for being extraordinarily hardy and capable of surviving in the ground for a long time.
-The length of time parvo can live in the environment depends on factors such as temperature, amount of sunlight and humidity levels.
+How long does parvo live on surfaces?
+The length of time parvo can live in the environment depends on factors such as temperature, amount of sunlight, and humidity levels.

 While humid, shaded areas provide the ideal habitat, parvo has shown the capability of surviving in heat and even freezing temperatures.
-In general, shaded areas are likely to be contaminated for about seven months, while areas exposed to sunlight can be contaminated for 5 months, according to Wendy C. Brooks, veterinarian and owner of Mar Vista Animal Medical Center in Los Angeles.
-However, it doesn't hurt to err on the side of caution, considering that the American Veterinary Medical Association warns that the virus is capable of surviving about 1 year or more in the environment.
+In general, shaded areas are likely to be contaminated for about seven months, while areas exposed to sunlight can be contaminated for 5 months.
+However, it doesn't hurt to err on the side of caution and keep puppies and dogs that aren't fully vaccinated away from the yard for 6 months to a year.

 Indoor decontamination is relatively easy.
 Indoors, the virus loses infectivity within one month, and all surfaces, floors, bedding, and toys require disinfection with a solution of 1 part bleach with 30 parts water.
 Allow the concoction to soak for at least 10 minutes.
 Consider that the bleach will ruin dyed or colored fabrics.

 Outdoors, disinfection is much more problematic.
 If you have good drainage, you can try watering down the ground and lawn to try to dilute the virus particles or applying disinfectants with spray hoses.
 Neither method may be effective.

 Parvo is hardy.
 Survival rates in young dogs who acquire it are low.
 Treatment may be costly.
 Prevention is advised.